futurice/pepperoni-sample-app/README.md

 Tap on `Images.xcassets/AppIcon` to change the app icons with different sizes for the different devices.
 [Here](https://guides.codepath.com/ios/Adding-Image-Assets) there is an example about how you can import the assests and how to change the icons.
 To generate different icon sizes you can have a look at some tools like [Angry Marmot](http://icon.angrymarmot.org) or [Make App Icon](http://makeappicon.com).

+### Step 4: Develop your app

+In this sample app we are going to develop a small app about where to go to have lunch around one of our offices at Futurice (Helsinki, Tampere, Berlin, London, Stockholm and Munich).
+We will use [Foursquare API](https://developer.foursquare.com/docs/explore) to retrieve the information about the places around the offices.
+You can check the commits in order to follow all the changes made in order to create our app.
+Happy coding! :-)

 ### Other useful information